Vai (Crete): Contention over the future of the cape

 The first match of the contest for profitability had been lost, but all was not lost.
 Minoan Group emended their plan, submitting a scaled-down version that emphasized water sports rather than land sports, which they called Itanos Gaia.
 In opposition, the archaeologists, Oliver Rackham and Jennifer Moody, obtained a petition with 11,000 signatures from persons in many countries, asking for a remission against the threat to the countryside.

 In short, the petition did not achieve the winning acceptance.
-A presidential decree of July 3, 2016, approved Itanos Gaia, and was followed immediately by a request for an anullment on the grounds that the project would degrade the environment and quality of life in Lasithi, and for a number of technicalities the decree was actually illegal.
+A presidential decree of July 3, 2016, approved Itanos Gaia, and was followed immediately by a request for an annulment on the grounds that the project would degrade the environment and quality of life in Lasithi, and for a number of technicalities the decree was actually illegal.
 In 2017 the Supreme Court rejected the request, siding with the legality of the decree, and bringing up some technicalities of its own, such as that the applicants had not proved they were residents of Lasithi.
 The Minoan Group was now free to proceed.
 Having gone heavily into debt it could not proceed without an inflow of fresh money.
 Most recently (2022) it has been advertising for new investors.
 If it cannot obtain them the project will be a bubble, a large-scale financial disaster.
 If it can obtain them, conservation of the cape will enter a new phase.